iamdylan/Contact_Form_using-_PHPMailer/README.md

 + Xampp
 + Heroku

-Please let me know any suggestions or corrections you would like me to be aware of.
+Please let me know of any suggestions or corrections you would like me to be aware of.

 **Note:** An empty composer was intentionally left in, because heroku has trouble detecting and categorising the app as PHP.